sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/03 - Taste of Reality/2 - Taste of Reality.md

 And so you did.

 Charging down the slope, handling your new pitchfork like a soldier might carry their rifle, as you worked to put as much distance between you and your assailant as you could.

+Thankfully, you were faster at running down the slope than the Bokoblins.
+Still, you put your head down at the split in the path, reducing the chance that more monsters might see you and give chase.

+And then you were following along the river, and it seemed like your attacker had given up, and after a moment you allowed yourself an opportunity to pause and catch your breath.

+...You were glad to be alive.

+Of course it was either that, or dying a painful death to a weak monster... you decided to just take the win.